Joz3d/Galaxy-Apple-Wallet/README.txt

 2 - Requirements
 ----------------
-PHP 5.6
+PHP (5.6 or 7)

+	If utilizing the direct-to-database connection model (don't), then you additionally need:
-	+ PHP support for connecting to MSSQL Server (loadpass.php is setup by default to use Microsoft's PDO driver [SQLSRV32/php_pdo_sqlsrv_56_ts.dll] against PHP 5.6.
-If using a different driver, please modify code accordingly ~line 85 in loadpass.php).
+	+ PHP support for connecting to Microsoft SQL Server
+		* This app by default uses the PDO_DBLIB driver (pdo_dblib.so)

+		* If you are running this PHP on Windows, you will need to instead use the Microsoft PHP Driver for SQL Server (SqlSrv).
+You will need to modify the code accordingly ~line 80 in loadpass.php

 Apple Credentials
 	From your Apple Developer portal, you need the following: